Expert says Lady Vol fans trying to balance sorrow for Pat Summitt with enthusiasm for team

 Summitt retired after losing to Baylor in the Elite Eight.
 Cornelius was there.

-"I am watching a legend of the game walk down this hallway at her last game," said Cornelius.
+"I am watching a legend of the game walk down this hallway at her last game," Cornelius said.

 Now, Cornelius said she thinks the new head coach, Kellie Harper, will put the Lady Vols on a path to success.
 Harper played for Summitt during their national championship run between 1996 and 1998.